Google Pixel 10 vs. Pixel 9: Not an easy choice

 (Image credit: Derrek Lee / Android Central)

-The Google Pixel 10 is expected to feature the Tensor G5 as its processor, which isn't exactly surprising.
-Each generation of Pixel phones has received a new Tensor chip since Google made the switch to its own silicon designs.
-However, the Tensor G5 is reportedly the first chip to be made by TSMC instead of Samsung Foundry, which could be a major leap.
+The Google Pixel 10 features the Tensor G5 as its processor, which isn't exactly surprising.
+Each generation of Pixel phones receives a new Tensor chip since Google made the switch to its own silicon designs, but not every annual upgrade is equal.
+The upgrade to Tensor G5 is a big one, as Google is using TSMC's 3nm process node instead of Samsung Foundry's 4nm one to make this chip.

-Aside from gaining access to TSMC's advanced fabrication processes, Google may also have the opportunity to include more custom components in the Pixel 10.
-It will supposedly add a fully-custom image-signal processor (ISP) for the first time, for example.
-A leaked parts list for the Tensor G5 serves as a preview of what kind of upgrades might arrive on the Pixel 10.
+Aside from gaining access to TSMC's advanced fabrication processes, Google swapped out a few components in the Pixel 10, such as a fully-custom image-signal processor (ISP) for the first time.
+A leaked parts list for the Tensor G5 serves as a speculative rundown of the Tensor G5's upgrades, although Google isn't sharing too much about the individual components of the chip.

-Considering the Tensor G4 is widely considered to be a disappointment compared to the Apple A18 Pro and Qualcomm Snapdragon 8 Elite, this could be crucial for the Pixel 10 to remain competitive.
+Considering the Tensor G4 was widely considered to be a disappointment compared to the Apple A18 Pro and Qualcomm Snapdragon 8 Elite, this could be crucial for the Pixel 10.
 The Pixel 9 and its Tensor G4 system-on-a-chip excel at AI tasks, but fall short in raw performance.

 Swipe to scroll horizontally